 When somebody purchased an expensive bread knife from our site, we got the idea for this article.
 We want to help people learn that there are certain products that they don't need to spend a lot on to get years of use.

 Bread knives are firmly in this category.
 Now, if you have the money to buy an expensive bread knife, there's nothing wrong with doing so.
 And maybe a bread knife came with an expensive set you bought, and that's fine, too.
-But you don't need an expensive bread knife.
+But you don't need an expensive bread knife, and you probably won't notice much difference between an expensive one and a cheap one.

 Serrated knives keep their edges for a long time, and you can get good performance from a $40 bread knife as good as that of a $200 bread knife.
 You don't really need hard steel or steel that's been treated and tempered to hold it's edge, which always adds to the price.
 You also don't need heft, or a heavy handle, or even particularly good balance in a bread knife.
 You just need something that's going to cut smoothly through soft breads without crushing them, which most serrated blades do well regardless of what you pay for them.